General Eligibility Requirements To receive aid from any federal student aid program, you must meet the following

 Demonstrate by one of the following means that you are qualified to enroll in post secondary education: -- Have a high school diploma. -- Education Development (GED) Certificate. -- California High School Proficiency Exam (CHSPE)

-Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program at FLC. -- The Financial Aid Office reviews your program of study and course applicability.
+Be enrolled or accepted for enrollment as a regular student in an eligible program of study (major) at FLC. -- The Financial Aid Office reviews your program of study (major) and course applicability.
 Students will be ineligible for financial aid for any courses they are enrolled in that are not required to complete their program of study.
-Click here to learn how to check your course eligibility on your eServices account. -- Students who are enrolled in an ineligible program of study at FLC are not eligible to receive financial aid.
+Click here to learn how to check your course eligibility on your eServices account. -- Students who are enrolled in an ineligible program of study (major) at FLC are not eligible to receive financial aid.
 Note: Some of the certificates offered at FLC are ineligible for Financial Aid.

 List of Ineligible and Eligible Certificate programs at FLC:

 Certify that you will use federal student aid only for educational purposes and certify that you are not in default* on a federal student loan and do not owe money on a federal student grant (which could happen if you withdraw from school, for example).